English Dal (1 Cup), English Palak Paneer (1 Cup) and Roti (1 Medium (7 Inches))

 Include Healthy Fats

-Include a source of lean protein such as grilled chicken or tofu.
-Protein can help regulate blood sugar levels.
+Include a portion of lean protein such as grilled chicken, fish, or tofu.
+Protein can help to stabilize blood sugar levels by providing a more gradual energy release.

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Hydration can aid digestion and help maintain stable blood sugar levels.
+Drink plenty of water throughout the meal.
+Staying hydrated can assist in the metabolic processes and help manage blood sugar levels.

 Discover